 Your Honours most obedt Servt

-Now I know it sounds quite funny, a one-armed boatswain – especially the way Halley phrases it (“wheras their Lopps have been pleased to appoint”) – but in fact this represents rather decent behaviour by the Admiralty, in that they would seek to reassign men who had been gravely injured during service to less arduous posts and so keep them in paid employment.
+Now I know it sounds quite funny, a one-armed boatswain – especially the way Halley phrases it (“wheras their Lopps have been pleased to appoint”) – but in fact this represents rather decent behaviour by the Admiralty, in that they sought to reassign men who had been gravely injured during service to less physically demanding positions to keep them in paid employment.

-Usually the wounded men would be employed as cooks, and the earliest reference I found to Halley’s new boatswain, William Brewer, was to his serving as cook on board the Archangel.
-From there he moved to HMS Looe in 1696, again as cook, but in 1697 he was promoted to master cook aboard the Fowey, remaining there until appointed boatswain and gunner of Paramore in August 1699.
+Most commonly such wounded men were employed as cooks, and the earliest reference I found to Halley’s new boatswain, William Brewer, was to his serving as cook on board the Archangel.
+From there he moved to HMS Looe in 1696, again as cook, and in 1697 he was promoted to master cook aboard the Fowey, remaining there until appointed boatswain and gunner of the Paramore in August 1699.

-I do wonder why “their Lopps” decided to appoint a one-armed cook as Halley’s boatswain but they did at least accede to his request for extra men, increasing his ship’s complement by four.
+I do wonder why “their Lopps” decided to appoint this one-armed cook as Halley’s boatswain but they did at least accede to his request for extra men, increasing his ship’s complement by four.

 Still, as long as this boatswain is more co-operative towards Halley than the last, I expect Halley will be content.

 I looked through numerous documents at the National Archives in the hope of discovering how William Brewer received his injury but didn’t come across anything.
-I did wonder if he’d served as boatswain before losing his arm but there are no records of warrants for him in that role.
+I thought he might’ve served as a boatswain before losing his arm but found no records of warrants for him in that role.
 Copies of the warrants listed above are in ADM 6/3-6.